Debian/Ubuntu

 allow vmtools_unconfined_t rpm_script_t:process transition

-Sometimes it’s nice to download a best effort version of a website,
+Sometimes it’s nice to download a best effort version of a website, for example before completely redesigning it.

 domain=WEB.SITE